Segundo Galicia Sánchez

 Segundo Galicia Sánchez (11 August 1938 – 14 December 2020) was a Peruvian professor and sociologist.

 Career

 He completed a degree in Sociology from the National University of San Marcos, Lima, Peru; Master's in Social Sciences from the Latin American Faculty of Social Sciences (FLACSO) in Chile and a doctorate in Sociology from the Faculty of Political and Social Sciences of the National Autonomous University of Mexico, Mexico.

 He served as a full-time professor and researcher, "C" holder of the Faculty of Social Sciences of the Autonomous University of Sinaloa, (UAS), Mexico; member of the Sistema Nacional de Investigadores.
-He was the leader of the Academic Body CA-156 "Society and Culture" and a member of the Core Core of the Master in Social Sciences.
+He was the leader of the Academic Body CA-156 "Society and Culture" and a member of the Core of the Master in Social Sciences.
 He was also a PROMEP-SEP Researcher-Evaluator.